Motekye/USHF/README.md

 Each scope member of the array allows a `ch` array, listing each child scope reachable in the order they should be evaluated.

-In a simple definition like this named members are not required, but you may use json notation to give names to the scope levels, and reference them by name in `ch` as some definitions do.
+In a simple definition like this named members are not required, but you may give names to the scope levels, and reference them by name in `ch` as some definitions do.

 ## Scope Level Properties